decaf-dev/vaultexplorer.com/docs/views/grid.md

 ## Properties

-When you have a text property and 1 of the 3 [custom property](/docs/settings/#custom-properties) settings configured, a text property button will appear in the grid card.
+When you have a text property and one of the [custom property](/docs/settings/#custom-properties) settings configured, a text property button will appear in the grid card.

 When you click on a property, the search view will open and filter by that property.